Behaviour Policy

 • Avoid wearing jewellery or ties that cannot be undone easily or that could cause injury to others;

-• Always ask for ‘Help’ and accept ‘More Help’ as detailed as part of Team Teach training;
+• Always ask for ‘Help’ and accept ‘More Help’;

 • Support others if when and where required;